Platina, California: Monastery

 Saint Herman of Alaska Monastery, a monastic community of the Serbian Orthodox Church, is located just outside of Platina, to the south.
 It was founded in 1968 by Fr.
 Herman Podmoshensky and Fr.
 Seraphim Rose, with the blessing of St. John the Wonderworker, Archbishop of Shanghai and San Francisco.
 Rose was a graduate of Pomona College and the University of California at Berkeley who converted to Russian Orthodoxy and became a prolific author and translator of ancient Orthodox texts, many of which were printed at the monastery.
 Fr.
 Seraphim died September 2, 1982, and is buried in the monastery cemetery.

 Fr.
-Seraphim is revered by many Orthodox Christians around the world, though he has not been formally canonized (as of 2021) by any Orthodox synod.
+Seraphim is revered by many Orthodox Christians around the world.
+Although he has not been formally canonized (as of 2024) by any Orthodox synod, he has been locally canonized in the Metropolis of Akhalkalaki, Kumurdo, and Kari of the Georgian Orthodox Church.